Valkyr-JS/hovercards/Readme.md

 ### Stash images

 To add an image that is in your Stash library, add the Stash ID of the image you want to use in the `hovercard_image` value field.
-The image Stash ID can be found by navigating to the image in Stash and taking the number from the end of the URL; for example, for an image at http://localhost:9999/images/3 the Stash ID would be 3.
+The image ID can be found by navigating to the image in Stash and taking the number after `images/`; for example, for an image at http://localhost:9999/images/3 the Stash ID would be 3.

 ![image](https://github.com/user-attachments/assets/9f07f7fb-bf42-42c7-a9a3-4110deb5370e)